-Ms. Legg, a former Administrator of the U.S. Department of Agriculture's Rural Utilities Service (RUS), is a prominent broadband advocate and champion.
+Ms. Legg serves as a consultant to Wiley Rein LLP.
+She is a former Administrator of the U.S. Department of Agriculture's Rural Utilities Service (RUS) and a prominent broadband advocate and champion.
 She specializes in strategy development and deployment, with emphasis on economic development in rural communities.
 Ms. Legg has assisted firm clients in obtaining approximately $450 million in broadband stimulus funding under the American Recovery and Reinvestment Act.

 - Consultant, Legg Strategies (2005-2009).